gvwilson/thirdbit/src/fiction/iffy/index.md

 but that felt pointless too,
 so instead she wandered toward the new machine shop.

-The quarantine blockhouse had been repaired, and fresh cobblestones laid down to replace those torn up in the jammer when Wales had retrieved his toolboxes.
+The quarantine blockhouse had been repaired and fresh cobblestones laid down to replace those torn up in the jammer when Wales had retrieved his toolboxes.
 Someone had hung a jaunty "Opening Soon!" banner across the machine shop,